6 Human Resource Skills that Boost Employee Engagement

 Paying Attention to the Little Things

 When hiring for a position, it should be more than just about the qualifications.
-Let’s say you’ve found the perfect candidate that can help implement your SaaS marketing plan to a T - nice!
+Let’s say you’ve found the perfect candidate who can help implement your SaaS marketing plan to a T - nice!
 But, does the prospect really complement your company culture?

-Human resources skills in relationship management between employees and supervisors are also critical.
+Human resource skills in relationship management between employees and supervisors are also critical.
 Every workplace relies on collaboration.
 Therefore, it's important to pay attention to how these relationships are formed and maintained.
 Employees (as peers) should be able to complement each other.
 Supervisors and subordinates should have a respectful working relationship.

-When a human resources manager knows the different dynamics within the organization, they can help maintain healthy relationships between different hierarchy levels.
+When a human resource manager knows the different dynamics within the organization, they can help maintain healthy relationships between different hierarchy levels.
 As a result, team members will be happy, motivated, and more engaged with their colleagues.

-Improving the onboarding experience
+Improving the Onboarding Experience

 One of the biggest challenges companies face today is retaining their top talent after hiring them.
 That could be attributed partly to the mindset that a signed contract guarantees a new employee’s loyalty to the company—failure to retain top talent results in higher hiring and training costs.

-A positive onboarding experience is needed in every workplace.
+A positive employee onboarding experience is needed in every workplace.
 More so nowadays, when we have hybrid working environments.
 New employees need to adjust and settle in.
-It's important to have human resources skills that make new hires feel comfortable in the workplace.
+It's important to have human resource skills that make new hires feel comfortable in the workplace.
 That will improve their confidence and encourage them to be more productive.

-The basic foundation of a positive onboarding experience includes regular extensive training, relationship building, and hands-on support.
-It also involves day to day check-ins with new hires to determine how they adjust to their working environment.
+The basic foundation of a positive onboarding experience includes regular, extensive training, relationship building, and hands-on support.
+It also involves day-to-day check-ins with new hires to determine how they adjust to their working environment.
 A business that takes good care of its new hires this way will attract and retain top talent.

-Redesigning the compensation and benefits strategy
+Redesigning the Compensation and Benefits Strategy

 Money is why most people wake up to go to work, but it is not everything.
-Good human resource skills understand that it takes more than salaries and bonuses to retain your top talents.
+Good human resource skills understand that it takes more than salaries and bonuses to retain your top talent.
 The best HR managers are always considering new ways to compensate employees better.
 It is important to show employees how valuable they are to maintain high employee performance.

 If a top-performing employee is into photography as a hobby, for instance, you can reward them with a gift card from Shotkit.
 Such a personalized reward shows that the HR manager knows the team well.
 Employees will want to stay on if they know they are valued within the company.